植物を用いることで、土に還ることのできる、持続可能で環境にやさしいロボットやデバイスを構成できます。

 The use of plants enables the creation of sustainable and environmentally friendly robots and devices that can return to the soil.

-Certain types of plants exhibit rapid movement in response to stimuli.
-For example, the sensitive plant Mimosa pudica, known for closing its leaves when touched, also reacts to electrical stimulation.
-Inspired by this characteristic, we developed a robot that uses plant leaves floating on water to propel itself by applying voltage.
-This demonstrates that plants can be electrically controlled in a manner similar to conventional electronic components.
+Certain plants exhibit rapid movement in response to external stimuli.
+For example, Mimosa pudica, the sensitive plant known for closing its leaves when touched, can also be actuated by electrical stimulation.
+In this study, we focused on the leaflet motion of Mimosa pudica and developed a plant mobile robot that locomotes on the water surface by applying voltage to leaves floating on water.
+These results demonstrate that the stimulus-responsive motion of plants can be used as a driving source for robots.